Yuri Sakazaki: Video games

 Although Yuri is not playable in the first Art of Fighting game, she plays a big role in the plot as she is kidnapped by the Southtown criminal Mr. Big, causing Ryo Sakazaki and Robert Garcia to search for her throughout the game.
 In the end, Mr. Big leads the duo to a masked man who is guarding Yuri.
 Yuri stops the fight, revealing the masked man is their missing father, Takuma.
 In Art of Fighting 2, Yuri becomes a playable character, being trained by Takuma after the events from the previous game.
 Yuri enters the King of Fighters tournament along with Ryo, Robert, and Takuma.
 In Art of Fighting 3, Yuri is once again unplayable, but she appears along with Ryo searching for Robert, who was helping a childhood friend known as Freya Lawrence.
 Yuri also starts to be attracted to Robert, something noted by Ryo to the point of telling her to accompany him on a journey at the ending.
+The game's forthcoming update, Art of Fighting 3 R, will feature Yuri as a playable character.
+Although Yuri is not playable in Art of Fightings sequel series, Fatal Fury, an older version of her appears as a non playable character in Fatal Fury: City of the Wolves, set over 25 years after the events of Art of Fighting 3.
+In the game, she and Robert have established the Yuri Fitness Club, where Ryo's student Marco Rodrigues goes to train after his dojo is attacked by Vox Reaper.